-Instant View: Reaction to Italian budget targets
+Reaction to Italian budget targets

 “2.4 percent leaves a primary (budget) surplus of about 1 percent of GDP, possibly closer to 0.5 percent if growth, inflation or interest rates disappoint.
 All in all, that should slowly push down the debt-to-GDP ratio by 1 percentage point or less annually.
 Given the maturity of the cycle and Italy’s high debt load, it certainly isn’t pretty.
 Furthermore, the so-called structural deficit ... is probably going to get even worse.
 And it was already in violation of the EU’s fiscal compact.
 In any case, given the wild (post-)election promises, 2.4 percent of GDP is still very moderate, and up only slightly from last year’s 2.3 percent.”

 “The euro is remaining resilient in early trade.
-This means the markets are seeing this as a domestic issue right now, rather than something that is an immediate risk to the eurozone region.
+This means the markets are seeing this as a domestic issue right now, rather than something that is an immediate risk to the euro zone region.
 There is still scope for political jitters to hit sentiment for the euro as the day progresses.”

 “The 2.4 percent figure is for sure at the top end of expectations after swinging in the last six weeks from fears of touching or exceeding 3 percent to the unexpectedly more sober 1.6 percent, and recently zoning in on a possible compromise of around 2 percent.
 Let’s see today if a number that could send us on a collision course with Europe prompts further losses.
 Or whether the (bond) auction of yesterday can represent a real sign of demand.”

-Reporting by Milan newsroom; Editing by Mark Bendeich
+Reporting by Milan newsroom; Editing by Mark Bendeich and Janet Lawrence